Tryptophan: Biosynthesis and industrial production

-As an essential amino acid, tryptophan is not synthesized from simpler substances in humans and other animals, so it needs to be present in the diet in the form of tryptophan-containing proteins.
-Plants and microorganisms commonly synthesize tryptophan from shikimic acid or anthranilate: anthranilate condenses with phosphoribosylpyrophosphate (PRPP), generating pyrophosphate as a by-product.
+Tryptophan is not synthesized from simpler substances in humans and other animals and is sourced from dietary intake of tryptophan-containing proteins.
+Plants and microorganisms commonly synthesize tryptophan from shikimic acid or anthranilate.
+Tryptophan biosynthesis starts with the condensation of anthranilate with phosphoribosylpyrophosphate (PRPP), generating pyrophosphate as a by-product.
 The ring of the ribose moiety is opened and subjected to reductive decarboxylation, producing indole-3-glycerol phosphate; this, in turn, is transformed into indole.
 In the last step, tryptophan synthase catalyzes the formation of tryptophan from indole and the amino acid serine.

 The industrial production of tryptophan is also biosynthetic and is based on the fermentation of serine and indole using either wild-type or genetically modified bacteria such as B. amyloliquefaciens, B. subtilis, C. glutamicum or E. coli.
 These strains carry mutations that prevent the reuptake of aromatic amino acids or multiple/overexpressed trp operons.
 The conversion is catalyzed by the enzyme tryptophan synthase.